 The higher you go, the lower the level of UV protection.
 The sun can be brutal on some days on the trail causing skin irritation, which is one of the leading causes of skin cancer.

 It’s advisable to cover yourself to avoid harmful UV radiation.
 The sun hat and sunscreen are helpful to avoid getting a sunburn.
 Thus, it improves the chance of successful completion of your trip.
 The weather is completely new to you and your body so accommodate as necessary.

 While trekking to Everest Base Camp, you will often be walking through local villages.
 The children of the villages are very grateful for any gifts that you bring for them, be it large or small.

-If you have extra space, we recommend you carry pencils, pens, notebooks, crayons or small toys.
-Anything educational or playing thing is really worth.
+If you have extra space, we recommend you carry pencils, pens, notebooks, crayons, or small toys.
+Anything educational or playing thing is really worth it.
 You may also give them some sweets or chocolates.

 10. Make sure to enjoy the trip

 It is the most important thing you need to keep in your mind throughout the trek.
 You are on vacation, relax with an open mind and enjoy yourself.